 - Aiding Acts of Academic Dishonesty: Providing information to another student with the awareness that the student intends to use it for deceptive purposes.

-- Animals: Students may not have an animal of any kind on campus.
+- Animals: Students may not have an animal of any kind on campus, or at any College affiliated activities, sites or events.
 This includes animals left within a vehicle.
-Working dogs such as police dogs, guide dogs and service dogs are permitted.
+Exceptions to this code would be working dogs such as police dogs, guide dogs and service dogs. (please reference Policy 802)

 - Assault: Students may not assault or threaten to assault another person for any reason whatsoever.
 Assault may include a demonstration of force, unlawful physical touching, or striking.